duckyb/annotator/README.md

 ## Overview

-This library provides a comprehensive set of tools for creating, managing, and interacting with annotations in web documents.
-It was extracted from the Digital Philology Hub (DPH) backoffice application to enable reuse across multiple projects.
+This library provides a comprehensive set of tools for creating, managing, and interacting with annotations (highlights + metadata) in web documents.

 The library is completely framework-agnostic and can be used with any JavaScript framework or vanilla JavaScript applications.